Suez Company (1858–1997): Canal construction

-Said died in mid-January 1863, and in late-January, just before Ismail began the process of establishing himself as the new viceroy of Egypt by Ottoman Sultan Abdul Aziz, Ismail declared that he was establishing reforms in the ways of the creation of a civil service list and the abolishment of corvée labor.
+Said died in January 1863.
+His successor, Isma'il, declared that he was establishing reforms in the ways of the creation of a civil service list and the abolishment of corvée labor.
 Ismail's motives had to do with his own personal projects (cotton farms, whose export from Egypt had been increasing since the beginning of the American Civil War, and other cash crops and public works) within Egypt and with limiting the company's power.
 Ismail would soon issue a clarification that corvée labor could still be used for public works essential for the common good (though not on the Suez Canal project).
 The British also commented on the use of forced labor by the company.
 Ismail issued declarations upholding much of the previous concessions, with exceptions including the labor issue.
 Aziz favored the end of the use of the corvée and the return of land from the company to Egypt.
 The problem was referred during 1864 to the arbitration of Napoleon III.
 Ismail authorised Boghos Nubar Nubarian to negotiate on behalf of Egypt, and Nubar in turn allied with Emile Ollivier and Morny against Lesseps and the company.
 It wasn't until July 1864 that Napoleon III released a ruling for the framework for resolution which accepted the 1856 concession as a binding contract, ended the use of corvée labor, placed the land grants back into the hands of the Egyptian government, but called for remuneration of 84 million francs to the Suez Canal Company for violation of the labor and land agreements.
 Ismail received a loan from the Oppenheim brothers for nearly 100 million francs.

 Meanwhile, the progress of the canal construction proceeded slowly from 1863–1864.
 By February 1864, the corvée had finished the access canal from Lake Timsah to the Red Sea.